PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 and all 11 TensorFlow-import-blocked tests pass.
 Runtime behavior and all public/dependency contracts remain unchanged.
 PR #952 remains closed, and no pull request was created, reopened, or updated.

+That late parent now delegates to a dedicated phase with a frozen main ModelIR/ layout/diagnostics context, five required IDs, and six full-policy IDs.
+Every build creates one fresh scope, conditionally prepends layout-transpose cleanup, constructs the three fixed owners, and composes the existing constant-fold/cast builder with the same scope.
+The required keyword-only helper, sole policy- forwarding caller, and outer boundaries are unchanged.
+Because the standalone constant-fold/cast lowerer helper then had no caller, its dead helper, context, and imports were removed; the reusable builder remains shared by two parents.
+Architecture accounting retains 120 effective calls and two executions of the child pair, while the full-policy efficiency fixture retains one graph-index build.
+The 267-test focused parent/child/architecture set, 30 pass-efficiency tests, 32 core smoke tests, and all 11 TensorFlow-import-blocked tests pass.
+No public API, artifact, dependency, policy, runtime-order, boundary, scope- sharing, or TensorFlow-isolation contract changed.
+PR #952 remains closed, and no pull request was created, reopened, or updated.